ju-br/lab-hypothesis-testing/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Lab | Two Sample Hypothesis Testing
+# Lab | Hypothesis Testing

 ## Introduction

-In `main.ipynb` we'll learn more about hypothesis testing and expand to 2 sample hypothesis tests.
-If you want to dig deeper you can take `bonus.ipynb` where you'll learn about ANOVA - statistical tests for 3 or more groups.
+In `main.ipynb` we'll familiarize you with one sample hypothesis tests.
+You will write Python code to conduct one sample hypothesis tests as well as construct confidence intervals.

+If you are interested in dive deeper into hypothesis tests, you can complete `bonus.ipynb` where you will learn about two types of t-tests: Student's t- and Paired t- tests.
+We touched t-tests in the Hypothesis Testing and Statistical Significance lesson but did not go into details.
+You'll learn about t-test in the upcoming lesson Two Sample Hypothesis Tests with Scipy.

 ## Deliverables